RoyBartolomeo/Tools/README.md

 This requires an API key.

-## daily_playlist.py
+## playlist.py

-This program interacts with the YouTube V3 API earches youtube Channels for content posted in the past 24 hours and creates a playlist of the videos found on the authenticated users account.
-I schedule this to run every 24 hours on my host machine to create a daily feed of videos from sources I'm interested.
-The tool is currently coded to pull videos from news sources but can be configured with any Youtube Channel ID.
+This program interacts with the YouTube V3 API to search videos and create a playlist on the authenticated user's account based on the search results.
+The user is presented a variety of options throughout the program, including what to search for, how many results are wanted, how long the videos should be, the name of the playlist to create and playlist details.

 This requires an API key and OAUTH client credentials.

+## ssltest.py

+This program interacts with the Qualys SSL-Labs API to perform SSL tests on endpoints.
+The program prompts the user for a site analyze, provides on-going status of the scan, and outputs each IP Address and Host for the website with their respective SSL test grade.
+The user then has to option to request a detailed report from the scan and the detailed report will be written to disk.